Jeonkwan/lightsail-proxy/README.md

 - **Provider downloads**: The `.terraform.lock.hcl` file pins `hashicorp/aws` v6.16.0.
 If you intentionally want to upgrade, export `TF_UPGRADE=true` before running any `tf_action.sh` command.
 - **Workspace mismatch**: The script will warn you if the currently selected workspace differs from the tfvars you requested—fix by running `terraform workspace select <name>` or by creating the workspace on first run.
 - **SSH paths**: Make sure the private key path in your tfvars points to the matching private key (`.pub` is trimmed automatically when building output commands).
+- **Trojan-Go certificates**: If the Trojan-Go stack redeploys without a certificate, re-run the workspace with `proxy_solution = "trojan-go"` and confirm port 80 is reachable from the public internet so the bundled ACME script can validate ownership.
+- **less-vision certificate issuance**: Ensure `proxy_contact_email` is populated and the `domain_name`/`subdomain_name` A records resolve to the Lightsail static IP before boot.
+After deployment, you can verify renewal timers with `sudo systemctl status certbot.timer`.
+- **less-vision Docker Compose services**: Log in and run `cd /opt/lightsail-proxy/less-vision && sudo docker compose ps` to check container status.
+Use `sudo docker compose logs <service>` if any container repeatedly restarts.

 Happy proxying! 🛡️💻